Ori Dagan: Education

 Dagan’s first mentor in jazz was saxophonist Bob Mover, with whom he spent several years studying privately.
-In 2002, after spending two years at the University of Toronto studying English Literature, he pursued a BFA at York University studying jazz vocals and classical voice, graduating in 2007.
-He spent two additional years of study at Humber College’s music program, focusing on songwriting and performance study.
+In 2002, after two years of studying English Literature at the University of Toronto, he pursued a BFA at York University, studying jazz vocals and classical voice, graduating in 2007.
+Dagan furthered his musical education by spending two additional years studying songwriting and performance at Humber College’s music program.

 Musical collaborations

-Dagan’s debut album S’Cat Got My Tongue featured a total of 15 musicians, including duets with Toronto-based vocalists Heather Bambrick, Terra Hazelton, Julie Michels, and Sophia Perlman.
-His sophomore album Less Than Three <3 featured guest appearances by multi-instrumentalist Jane Bunnett and the Eric St-Laurent Trio.
+Dagan’s debut album, S’Cat Got My Tongue, showcased the talent of 15 musicians, including duets with Toronto-based vocalists Heather Bambrick, Terra Hazelton, Julie Michels, and Sophia Perlman.
+His sophomore album, Less Than Three <3, featured guest appearances by multi-instrumentalist Jane Bunnett and the Eric St-Laurent Trio.
 Nathaniel: A Tribute to Nat King Cole features Bunnett, as well as duets with Alex Pangman and Sheila Jordan.
-Together with JUNO-winning Canadian Dance Vocalist Simone Denny, Ori Dagan recorded a jazz version of The Buggles' classic, "Video Killed the Radio Star," a bonus track on his 2022 album "Click Right Here."
+Dagan collaborated with JUNO-winning Canadian Dance Vocalist Simone Denny to record a jazz rendition of The Buggles' classic, "Video Killed the Radio Star", which serves as a bonus track on his 2022 album Click Right Here.